joao-frohlich/cpython/Doc/c-api/init.rst

    the table of loaded modules (``sys.modules``), and creates the fundamental modules :mod:`builtins`, :mod:`__main__` and :mod:`sys`.
 It also initializes the module search path (``sys.path``).
-It does not set ``sys.argv``; use the new :c:type:`PyConfig` API of the :ref:`Python Initialization Configuration <init-config>` for that.
-This is a no-op when called for a second time
-   (without calling :c:func:`Py_FinalizeEx` first).
+It does not set ``sys.argv``; use :c:func:`PySys_SetArgvEx` for that.
+This is a no-op when called for a second time (without calling :c:func:`Py_FinalizeEx` first).
 There is no return value; it is a fatal error if the initialization fails.